 I am a Moore-Sloan Faculty Fellow at the New York University Center for Data Science (CDS), where I study how people learn useful representations of their environment, and how individual differences in these representations can lead to variation in mental health.

-I address these question through computational modeling of data from different modalities, including human behavior, eye-tracking and fMRI.
-More recently, I have become interested in the potential of virtual reality (VR) to reveal the rich world knowledge that humans implictly use to solve everyday tasks.
+I address these question through computational modeling of behavioral, eye-tracking and fMRI data.
+More recently, I have become interested in the potential of virtual reality (VR) to reveal knowledge that humans implictly use to solve everyday tasks.

 April 2020.
 Our paper, From Heuristic to Optimal Models in Naturalistic Visual Search, was live at the Bridging AI and Cognitive Science ICLR workshop.